Characters of The Last of Us (TV series): Manny

-Manny (Danny Ramirez) is a WLF soldier who was a member of the Fireflies in Salt Lake City.
+Manny (Danny Ramirez in season 2; Jorge Lendeborg Jr. in season 3) is a WLF soldier who was a member of the Fireflies in Salt Lake City.
 He is helping Abby to search for Joel.
 He is a loyal soldier who fears failing his friends.
 He maintains a jovial attitude despite the pain of his past.
 Ramirez's casting was announced on March 1, 2024.
 Several changes were made to the character to reflect the series's timeline, wherein the outbreak occurred in 2003; while in the game Manny has a Mexican accent, Ramirez uses an American accent to demonstrate the difference in cultural heritage and Mexican relations at the time.
-Ramirez was nominated for Best Guest Actor in a Drama Series at the 5th Astra TV Awards.
+Ramirez was nominated for Best Guest Actor in a Drama Series at the 5th Astra TV Awards, and the Associated Press named him a Breakthrough Entertainer of 2025 for his work in The Last of Us and Captain America: Brave New World.
 Manny is set to have a more significant presence in the third season, which Ramirez was told by Mazin when auditioning for the role.
+Ramirez departed the role in December 2025 due to scheduling conflicts; he was recast by Lendeborg for the third season in February 2026.